 Not all business credit card bonuses fit every kind of small business owner.
 If you only spend a little each month on your credit card, chances are that the best credit card bonus on the market is one that you’ll never actually meet without overextending your business to get there.

 With that being said, there is a credit card bonus that can perfectly fit your spending habits.

 To find that bonus, know what your average monthly spend is before you start your research.
-If you usually spend about $5,000 in 3 months, then there are a few great business credit card bonuses out there for you—like the Business Gold Rewards Card from American Express, the Capital One Spark Cash for Business, or the Chase Ink Business Preferred.
+If you usually spend about $5,000 in 3 months, then there are a few great business credit card bonuses out there for you—like the Capital One Spark Cash for Business or the Chase Ink Business Preferred.

 If you’re not a big spender each month, you might want to limit your search to business credit cards that qualify you for an offer over a longer period of time.
 For instance, the SimplyCash Plus from American Express offers a $250 statement credit once you’ve spent $5,000 in 6 months, plus an additional $250 if you spend $10,000 or more in qualifying purchases in the first year.

 And if you do spend a lot on your business each month, then you might want to sign up for the Business Platinum Card from American Express—one of the best offers on the market.

 You know the risks of taking advantage of a credit card bonus that isn’t a particularly good option for your business.

 If you keep these risks in mind, you can safely take on a new credit card to get a hefty sign-up bonus.